The Pretty Ugly Sweater

 I hate when I see bloggers in ridiculous settings in outfits that don't match the scenery.
 That being said, I'm 100% a hypocrite.
 I think as a blogger, you start to look at other bloggers competitively: judging and criticizing.
 I'm always the first to say, "that's staged," and then promptly be the first to like that photo because I genuinely think it's beautiful.
 I think the word I'm looking for here is "jealousy."
 Yes, I stood in actual 0º weather without a coat for 10 minutes.
 Yes, I was freezing.
 Yes, I felt stupid.
 And yes, I felt so pretty.
 Bloggers are trying to create a sense of wonderment and inspiration while highlighting their outfits.
 Also, the best type of lighting is natural light, which means, outdoor shots.

-The real hero here is my photographer, the lovely boyfriend Stephen, who had to stand still to keep a camera focused while freezing his butt off.
+The real hero here is my photographer, my lovely boyfriend Stephen, who had to stand still to keep a camera focused while freezing his butt off.
 When taking photos in the cold I honestly feel warmer.
 I get hyped, I pretend I'm a model, and I do my best to get the shot.
 Once the camera is off, the cold hits hard!
 What you don't see is the running car parked so we can jump in!

 So, this sweater: do you ever see something so ugly, it's pretty?
 I saw this sweater and I had to have it.
 I've never questioned a purchase as long as I did with this.
 I thought the detail was so interesting, yet looked like I stole it from someone's Nana.
 It's like this sweater just heard "Let it Go" for the first time, and decided to get on the Frozen kick.
 Well I love it.
 I loved it so much that I got a size too big, because it was the only size left, and I HAD TO HAVE IT right then and there.
 In general, I think embroidery is making a huge comeback.
 In fact, all things my mother dressed me in the 90s is making a comeback.
 I would of hated this sweater as a kid, yet wearing it as an adult feels nostalgic and cheerful.
 Dear past self, sorry?